Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Data Analysis

+\begin{quote} \emph{Learning physics is a matter of acquiring knowledge that is specifically located in the laws, principles, and equations given in class and/or in the textbook.} \end{quote}

-This stands somewhat in contrast to cultural values data on similar students discussed in the previous section and helps to triangulate on some of the anecdotal remarks about KU students that were added there.
-Students do expect \emph{student-centeredness} and \emph{student-teacher equality}, but this appears to be mainly when they are \emph{engaging the instructor} of the course.
-When \emph{engaging the content} of the course, clearly, based on the text of item \#1 and \#14, KU students exhibit a particularly high dependence on perceived authoritative sources of information (text, problems, or 'in class' {[}instructor{]}) as compared to US students on average.
+Only 17\% of students on average (18\% for KU 2010, 14\% for KU 2011) disagreed with this statement (the favorable response).
+Again, no student strongly disagreed.
+On average 56\% of students agreed with item \#14 (59\% for KU 2010, 50\% for KU 2011), meaning on average 27\% of students responded neutrally.
+On the remaining items in the independence cluster, students on average responded favorably 39\% versus 35\% unfavorably and 26\% neutrally, still slightly lower but somewhat more consistent with US tertiary pre-test scores presented in Ref. \cite{redi1998}.
+When \emph{engaging the content} of the course, clearly, based on the text of item \#1 and \#14, KU students exhibit a particularly high dependence on authoritative sources of information (text, problems, or `in class' {[}instructor{]}) as compared to US students on average.

+As shown in Fig. \ref{fig:MPEX-pretest}, KU student responses in the effort cluster are more favorable and more consistent with US patterns, though some differences remain on individual items.
+The notable and somewhat confusing exceptions are items \#6 and \#24 which received on average 48\% and 35\% favorable responses, respectively.
+Item \#6 states:

+\begin{quote} \emph{I spend a lot of time figuring out and understanding at least some of the derivations or proofs given either in class or in the text.} \end{quote}

+A 48\% agreement (the favorable response) indicates that either proofs themselves, or the contexts in which they are given (in-class or the text) is not deemed an important behavior for learning physics.
+Yet, item \#7 states: